gaia-taipei/tw-firefox-weekly/timdream.md

-# Week of May 9, 2016
+# Week of May 23, 2016

 (Excluding management-related tasks)

 ## Firefox QX

 * [Bug 1231701](https://bugzil.la/1231701) - Ship an Emoji font in Firefox
- * Patch ready, UX/Visual/Product conformed their commitment of the Firefox Emoji font.
- * Crashed on Win8 debug builds on a assertion failure.
-Will seek help and try to reproduce locally -- this is now bug 1270878.
+ * Preparing the EmojiOne font in https://github.com/mozilla/emojione-colr
  * [Bug 1270878](https://bugzil.la/1270878) - Crash on Win8 debug with `MOZ_BOUNDLE_FONTS` turned on.
- * Reproduced locally on a borrowed machine; johathan give out a fix.
- * Font don't show up even if the app stops crashing -- this is bug 1271536.
+  * FIXED by jkew
  * [Bug 1271536](https://bugzil.la/1271536) - CMAP parsing problem for FirefoxEmoji.ttf
- * Different `cmapLen` when loaded locally or remotely.
-Need time to figure out the root cause.
+  * FIXED by jkew
 * [Bug 1266372](https://bugzil.la/1266372) - The close reader mode button on page should behave the same as bug 1184950
  * FIXED in Fx49.
  * Uplifted to Fx48.